A man, about 50 years old. He speaks Spanish with an accent that is at once identifiably local and non-native

 “I came.
 I’m here,” I say, opening my arms idiotically.

-I’d like to be able to tell him that my life isn’t like he thinks it is; that I fall straight asleep, that I don’t work in a basement answering phone calls from insomniacs or have a respectable boyfriend who irons his shirts while listening to some bloke called Bach or wealthy, cultured in-laws capable of indulging every last whim of their future granddaughter.
+I’d like to be able to tell him that my life isn’t like he thinks it is; that I fall straight to sleep, that I don’t work in a basement answering phone calls from insomniacs or have a respectable boyfriend who irons his shirts while listening to some bloke called Bach or wealthy, cultured in-laws capable of indulging every last whim of their future granddaughter.
 I don’t know why everyone talks about it in the feminine, I’ve never said it was a girl, as far as I’m concerned it’s nothing right now.
 I’d like to have been strong enough not to answer your call.

-The red line of the horizon has almost disappeared, but I can clearly see his half-unbuttoned shirt and the disappointment on his deeply-lined face.
+The red line of the horizon has almost disappeared but I can clearly see his half-unbuttoned shirt and the disappointment on his deeply lined face.

 He carries on smoking, lost in thought.

 We stay silent, like before.
 Woodpigeons coo in the distance, perhaps they’re in the cork oaks on the other side of the road.
 The roar of a lorry helps me not to think.
 My father strokes the cigar with his fingertips, he paws it, returns it to his mouth, and a flame from his lighter causes the smouldering cigar stump to glow orange, illuminating his face.
 I remain standing.
 The cross on my mother’s grave can barely be made out against the black sky.
 I take out the pack of cigarettes I stole from Gladis.
 There are still three left.
 We both smoke in the stillness of my mother’s grave.